nlapalu/SDDetector/README.md

 ![image](images/colleto.png)

-You can see below a refined version of this image and published in *J.Dallery et al*.
+You can see below a refined version of this image and published in *J.Dallery et al* (submitted).

 ![image](images/colleto_refined.png)